JunpilPark/JunpilPark/README.md

 ### Hi there 👋
+Mobile developer, programming mainly on android and flutter.
+I'm always interested in development trends and want to grow into a talented developer.

+Recently, I am developing an editor for my company. and participated in the editor core development using proseMirror, got a lot of interest in the web.

 <!--
 **JunpilPark/JunpilPark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.